tartakynov/gmail-filters/README.md

 This repository is a template for organizing Gmail filters as human-editable code in version control.
 This unlocks iterative development of Gmail filters, and lets me avoid interacting with its UI.

+This repository does not contain filters that I use in real life.

 ## Prerequisites

 ### Install [pipx](https://pypa.github.io/pipx/)